Bruno-Hanzen/Gettin-Cleaning/README.md

 * A file containing the merged data: MergedData.csv
 * A file containing only the means() and std() of the measurements: SummarizedData.csv
 * A file containing the averages on the data of SummarizedData.txt, by activity and subject

+## Codebook
+The Codebook is stored in Codebook.md